zedavid/furhat-client/README.md

 # furhat-client
-A python client library for the robot Furhat
+A python client library for the robot Furhat Gen 2

-## Install
+## Install (currently not available for Gen 2)

-`pip install furhat-client`